 Belize Travel and Coronavirus (COVID-19) – What Should Belize Resorts and Hotels Do?

-The other day we were talking in the office about what can be done about the coronavirus (often referred to by COVID-19 and is caused by the SARS-COV2 virus) and its impact on travel – especially with Belize resorts and hotels.
+There has been a lot of discussion about what can be done about the coronavirus (often referred to by COVID-19 and is caused by the SARS-COV2 virus) and its impact on travel – especially with Belize resorts and hotels.
 The challenge is that the virus creates a good deal of fear and uncertainty, which can make people very reluctant to travel – especially internationally.
 So what can a resort or hotel do in an environment of such uncertainty to encourage the greatest number of visitors to continue to come to Belize?
 In short, the idea is to do what you can to reduce the uncertainty and increase trust in your organization – an organization that is treating the current situation seriously and is concerned primarily with the safety of its guests.

 Update (3/11/2020): The Belize Ministry of Health recently offered new guidance related to international travel.
 First, they stated that “аll nаtіоnаlѕ соmіng frоm аn аrеа wіth оngоіng trаnѕmіѕѕіоn whо lаnd іn Веlіzе аnd арреаr wіth соld оr flu-lіkе ѕуmрtоmѕ wіll bе рlасеd undеr ѕеlf-іѕоlаtіоn uроn аrrіvаl аnd аll соѕt rеlаtеd tо thаt wіll bе thе rеѕроnѕіbіlіtу оf thе trаvеlеr.”
 They also recommended that “all travelers coming to Belize purchase travel or health insurance before coming to Belize” – so one thing not mentioned below would be good to recommend to incoming guest – travel insurance in these uncertain times would be a good precaution.